dummifiedme/TheNotebook/NotesVault/Evolution, Ecology and Behaviour - Yale University.md

     *   Tried to notice the differences in same animals/birds across the location
     *   Came back to London with many evidences/collectibles.
     *   Sea-Sickness -- never went again to ships 😝
-    *    Darwin was inspired by Malthus while forming a theory of selection.
+    *    Inspired by Malthus while forming a theory of selection.
-*   Malthus theory of population growth
+*   [Malthus](https://en.wikipedia.org/wiki/Thomas_Robert_Malthus) theory of population growth
     *   Population grows exponentially
     *   Food production grows linearly
     *   Land is limited.